 The Denver Fringe Festival

 The Denver Fringe Festival is an open-application festival that supports bold, progressive arts and diverse voices in all genres of performance arts.
 Like all 300+ Fringe festivals around the world, our primary goal is to support independent artists.
-We also support access to the arts by ensuring people can enjoy live performing arts – original theatre, comedy, improv, cabaret, dance, immersive theatre – at an affordable price.
+We also promote access to the arts by ensuring people can enjoy live performing arts – original theatre, comedy, improv, cabaret, dance, immersive theatre – at an affordable price.

 The Denver Fringe Festival brings Fringe performance - original, innovative and experimental - to creative venues at an affordable price.
 We believe live performance entertains, enlightens, and empowers, and that bringing artists and audiences together helps cultivate vibrant, inclusive, safe, resilient and sustainable communities.

 Our goals are to:

 - Support independent artists in a variety of performance arts

 - Make performance arts more accessible and inclusive